 A4.1 Calculations towards policing new development are based upon the following.
 All figures below are as at 2018.
+Please see the Mid Sussex District Council website for the current figures.
 Contributions are generally sought from all development of 50 units or more.